Prince: Purple Rain Unreleased Footage

 Prince is known to have an enormous archive of unreleased material and has released almost none of it, with the rare exception being the Crystal Ball set from 1998.
 Fans have, for the most part, had to make do with crappy bootlegs.
 Some B-sides (many edited) were included on the three-CD version of 1993’s The Hits compilation, while several remixes enjoyed a CD debut on 2006’s Ultimate Prince.

-Demand for Prince’s robust back catalogue of songs has increased following the artist’s death in April of 2016, and this past February his music became available to stream on Apple Music, as well as services like Spotify, and Pandora.
+Demand for Prince’s robust back catalog of songs has increased following the artist’s death in April of 2016, and this past February his music became available to stream on Apple Music, as well as services like Spotify, and Pandora.